Critique of Pure Reason: Early responses: 1781–1793

 Kant believed that the anonymous review was biased and deliberately misunderstood his views.
 He discussed it in an appendix of the Prolegomena, accusing its author of failing to understand or even address the main issue addressed in the Critique of Pure Reason, the possibility of synthetic a priori judgments, and insisting on the distinction between transcendental idealism and the idealism of Berkeley.
 In a letter to Kant, the philosopher Christian Garve admitted to having written the review, which he disowned due to editorial changes outside his control.
-Though Garve did not inform Kant of this, the changes were made by J. G. Feder.
+Though Garve did not inform Kant of this, the changes had been made by Johann Georg Heinrich Feder.
 Following the controversy over Garve's review, there were no more reviews of the Critique of Pure Reason in 1782 except for a brief notice.
 The work received greater attention only in 1784, when Shultz's commentary was published and a review by the philosopher and historian of philosophy Dietrich Tiedemann was published in the Hessische Beyträge zur Gelehrsamkeit und Kunst.
 Tiedemann attacked the possibility of the synthetic a priori and defended the possibility of metaphysics.
 He denied the synthetic status of mathematical judgments, maintaining that they can be shown to be analytic if the subject term is analyzed in full detail, and criticized Kant's theory of the a priori nature of space, asking how it was possible to distinguish one place from another when the parts of absolute space are identical in themselves.
 Kant issued a hostile reaction.
 He maintained that Tiedemann did not understand the problems facing the critical philosophy.

 Christian Gottlieb Selle, an empiricist critic of Kant influenced by Locke to whom Kant had sent one of the complimentary copies of the Critique of Pure Reason, was disappointed by the work, considering it a reversion to rationalism and scholasticism, and began a polemical campaign against Kant, arguing against the possibility of all a priori knowledge.
 His writings received widespread attention and created controversy.
 Though Kant was unable to write a reply to Selle, he did engage in a public dispute with Feder, after learning of Feder's role in the review published in Zugaben zu den Göttinger Gelehrten Anzeigen.
 In 1788, Feder published Ueber Raum und Causalität: Zur Prüfung der kantischen Philosophie, a polemic against the Critique of Pure Reason in which he argued that Kant employed a "dogmatic method" and was still employing the methodology of rationalist metaphysics, and that Kant's transcendental philosophy transcends the limits of possible experience.
 Feder believed that Kant's fundamental error was his contempt for "empirical philosophy", which explains the faculty of knowledge according to the laws of nature.
 With Christian Meiners, he edited a journal, the Philosophische Bibliothek, opposed to Kantianism.